-15. This policy also makes reference to the School's Health and Safety Polices and explains that:
+15. This policy also makes reference to the School's Health and Safety Policies and explains that:

 - The school buildings and site are appropriately secure, with a clear record kept of any risk assessments carried out. - The school is aware of the legislation regarding drone use.
-If a camera fitted drone flies nearer than 150 metres to the school, it will contact the police and the CAA (Civil Aviation Authority) following guidance available at: www.caa.co.uk/Consumers/Unmanned-aircraft/Our-role/Airspace-restrictions-for-unmanned-aircraft-and-drones/.
+If a camera fitted drone flies nearer than 150 metres to the school, it will contact the police and the CAA (Civil Aviation Authority) following guidance available at: www.caa.co.uk/Consumers/Unmanned-aircraft-and-drones/.